ahager/yars/readme.md

 [![ProjectStatus](http://stillmaintained.com/alariva/yars.png)](http://stillmaintained.com/alariva/yars)

+> **Advice:** This project is on *alpha* stage under heavy development from scratch.
+You may collaborate as much as you will.

 *YARS* is a web based reservations system under [Laravel 4 PHP Framework](http://github.com/laravel/framework).

 So far, I've started *from scratch* to move a tiny-but-growing application called *xbooking* under [Code Igniter 2 PHP Framework](http://ellislab.com/codeigniter).
-You can see a [LIVE DEMO HERE](https://xbooking.com.ar/demo/).
+You can see a [LIVE DEMO HERE](https://xbooking.com.ar/demo/) (demo:demo and cliente:cliente).
 This application is already working but has reached it's limits on scalability and maintainability of the code, and is only available in *spanish*.

 The current milestone is getting the basic *Contact Address Book* working on clean code, while trying to achieve: